AngryCarrot789/FramePFX/docs/Plugins.md

 This example is for an automatable parameter though, and you might not need animatable parameters, in which case,  you can use `DataParameterFloatPropertyEditorSlot`  for a `DataParameterFloat`.

-You can register a custom property editor slot's UI control via the `BasePropertyEditorSlotControl.Registry`, like so:
+You can register your own custom property editor slot UI controls via the registry object `BasePropertyEditorSlotControl.Registry`, like so:
 ```csharp
 // The model/control naming convention isn't strict, it's just good practice
 Registry.RegisterType<MyCustomPropertyEditorSlot>(